In this study, we show

 It seems that the long parsing time for Brave is a known issue tracked on their GitHub repository.

-Now if we remove Brave, we see that there are still differences between uBlock Origin, Ghostery, Adblock Plus and DuckDuckGo.
+If we remove Brave, we see that there are still differences between uBlock Origin, Ghostery, Adblock Plus and DuckDuckGo.
 One reason Ghostery is slower than uBlock Origin and AdblockPlus here is that to achieve maximum performance while matching as well as minimize memory usage, there is a bit more work to do up-front.
-In practice this does not matter so much since it is a one-time operation and that subsequent loads are performed from cache, and this is really fast (in fact, we can even perform the parsing backend-side and just ship the serialized version of the blocker, which removes this step completely).

-We hope that these benchmarks will give an opportunity for content-blockers developers to measure their own progress against other popular libraries; benefiting all users, no matter which extension they use, as the efficiency of content-blockers improves.
+We hope these benchmarks will give content-blocker developers the opportunity to measure their own progress against other popular libraries.
+This will benefit all users, no matter which extension they use, as the efficiency of content-blockers improves.